EYBlockchain/starlight/doc/WRITEUP.md

 }
 ```

-Let's go through it line by line (ish):
+Let's go through some lines:

 - `secret mapping(address => uint) balances;`:
 `balances` is secret.
 The mapping's key is an `address`.
 Every time the state is nullified (throughout the contract), the key is `msg.sender`.
 Therefore both the mapping's key and the ownerPK (within the commitment) will be the same: